|Stephanie Killam, Chair of the Board|

 Ms. Phillips holds a Bachelor of Administration from the University of Regina and a CPA CMA certification.

-Over his 38-year career in geology, exploration and development, working in 18 countries, Dr. Quartermain established a solid track record in building shareholder value in the field of precious metals exploration and development.
-He was the president of Silver Standard Resources for 25 years building it from a fledgling exploration company to one of the largest in-ground silver resources held by a publicly traded company with a market capitalization of over $2 billion.
+Over his 40-year career in geology, exploration and development, working in 18 countries, Dr. Quartermain established a solid track record in building shareholder value in the field of precious metals exploration and development.
+He was the president of Silver Standard Resources for 25 years building it from a fledgling exploration to an operating mining company with a market capitalization of over $2 billion.

-After leaving Silver Standard, Quartermain launched Pretium Resources Inc. with one of Canada's largest IPOs in 2010 and is Chairman and Chief Executive Officer of the company.
-Pretivm has 100% interest in the high-grade gold Brucejack project, which it is developing into production in northern British Columbia.
+After leaving Silver Standard, Quartermain launched Pretium Resources Inc. with one of Canada's largest IPOs in 2010 and is currently Executive Chairman.
+Pretivm owns the low cost high grade gold mine in Northern British Columbia.

 Dr. Quartermain holds a Bachelor of Science degree in geology from the University of New Brunswick, a Master of Science degree in mineral exploration from Queen's University and was awarded an honorary Doctor of Science degree from the University of New Brunswick in May 2009.